tognols/dotfiles/README.md

 _Polybar_

-I'm also adding a installer and programming to make a polybar automatic installer for debian
+I'm also adding a installer for the rice for debian

 Enjoy this :)